timo-reymann/learnings/work/Self-contained-dotnet-binary-with-all-libs.md

 ---
-title: Self contained dotnet binary with all native libs
+title: .NET/Self contained dotnet binary with all native libs
 ---

 Self contained dotnet binary with all native libs